jj-zhu/jj-zhu.github.io/index.md

 ### Research interests

 In general, I am an *applied mathematician* interested in **optimization, machine learning (with a focus on distributional robustness), function spaces, dynamical systems, and control**.
-My group focuses on the mathematical optimization foundations for machine learning, dynamical systems, and control algorithms, and, more broadly, data-driven algorithmic decision-making.
+My group focuses on the mathematical optimization foundations for machine learning, dynamical systems, control, and, more broadly, data-driven algorithmic decision-making.
 We are especially motivated by addressing the **lack of robustness and data distribution shift issues** in modern learning algorithms, as well as interfacing dynamical systems and machine learning.

 + machine learning, robust learning under distribution shift, kernel methods
 + distributionally robust optimization, optimization under uncertainty